DeutscheMark/homebridge-kodi/README.md

 - Multiple running Kodis are support, but multiple platform configs are necessary: In this early stage of development you can use multipe running Kodis but you need to have multiple Kodi Platforms configured in your config file.
 That certainly changes in a future version of the plugin so that only one platform is needed.
 - Only Video Player and Video Library is supported: If you use Kodi for Music or other TV this plugin is not yet for you.
 - Bad logging: Right now any changes and informational updates are written to the logs.
 Therefor you might end up with large logs if you configure a low polling rate like every 1 second though it's of course possible.
+- videoLibraryScan does not abort the scanning when currently scanning and setting the switch to off.
+- videoLibraryClean does not abort the cleaning when currently cleaning and setting the switch to off.

 ## Contributors
 Many thanks go to